 In this first of a two course series focusing on the neuromuscular system, students will be introduced to the management of adults with complex CNS and multisystem disorders and comorbidities.
 Instruction occurs via lecture, discussion of case scenarios, and guided laboratory practice.
 The neuropathology of conditions frequently managed by physical therapists is studied with an emphasis on examination, evaluation, diagnosis, clinical decision-making, prognosis, intervention, standardized assessments and relevant outcome measures.
 The appropriate use of assistive technologies is also explored.
-Prerequisites: DPT 5254, DPT 5343, and satisfactory completion of all coursework in previous semesters
+Prerequisites: Successful completion of all coursework in previous semesters

-DPT 6142 IMAGING AND LABORATORY TESTING 2-0-2
+DPT 6142 IMAGING & LABORATORY TESTING 2-0-2

 Students study the fundamentals of diagnostic testing procedures used in the evaluation of patients with various disorders and disease processes.
 Scientific principles underlying clinical laboratory testing and imaging technologies will be explained.
 Emphasis will be placed on the information obtained through specific testing and medical imaging procedures, its sensitivity and specificity, and its potential to influence the physical therapy examination, interventions, and plan of care.
-Prerequisites: DPT 5224, DPT 5234, DPT 5352, and satisfactory completion of all coursework in previous semesters
+Prerequisites: Successful completion of all coursework in previous semesters

-DPT 6152 LIFESPAN I: GROWTH AND DEVELOPMENT 2-0-2
+DPT 6152 LIFESPAN I: GROWTH & DEVELOPMENT 2-0-2

 Students learn through lecture, discussion, and guided practice, the major components of development from birth through adolescence.
 Theories that support our understanding of developmental delays and disabilities, and guide clinical decisions are explored.
 Also considered are pediatric public laws, child abuse, and therapeutic interactions with families.

-Prerequisites: DPT 5224, DPT 5234, and satisfactory completion of all coursework in previous semesters
+Prerequisites: Successful completion of all coursework in previous semesters